Yeshwanth1810/CARS-PRICING-DASHBOARD/README.md

 # OBJECTIVE:
 The objective of this dashboard is  visualization of cars average selling price based on different factors which can be useful to price a car accordingly.
 # DATA USED FOR DASHBOARD:
-The Car Sales Dataset contains the following:/t
+The Car Sales Dataset contains the following:

 1.Name

 2.Brand

 3.Selling price

 4.Year

 5.Number of Owners

 6.Seats

 7.Fuel type

 8.Engine cc

 # The Dashboard
 ![image](https://github.com/user-attachments/assets/6aa69d1e-06d6-4acc-b601-71d225cab44e)